Why do we include the word, “Reformed” in our name?

 A man is saved when God grants faith to him in the hearing of God’s word.
 Romans 10:17 So faith comes from hearing, and hearing through the word of Christ.
 Phil 1:29 For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake… Eph 2:8 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, 9 not a result of works, so that no one may boast.

-The simple truth of Scripture is this.
+The simple truth from Scripture is this.
 No one believes in Jesus without the Holy Spirit.
 Until one is given the Holy Spirit by God, they are not able to and neither will they believe in Christ for salvation.
 1 Cor 12:3 Therefore I want you to understand that no one speaking in the Spirit of God ever says Jesus is accursed!” and no one can say “Jesus is Lord” except in the Holy Spirit.
 And again, John 3:3 Jesus answered him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”

 Until a person is given the Holy Spirit, they are utterly opposed to and incapable of believing in Jesus.
 1 Cor 2:14 The natural person does not accept the things of the Spirit of God, for they are folly to him, and he is not able to understand them because they are spiritually discerned.
 Romans 8:7 For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.